County Government Infrastructure & Economic Evolution

 Junior Senator: Pat Toomey (R), Commonwealth of Pennsylvania, (took office Jan.
 5, 2011/next election 2016).
 Pittsburgh Office (Regional Enterprize Tower, 425 Sixth Avenue, Suite 1450, Pittsburgh, PA 15219)

 Phone: 412-644-3400 / Fax: 412-644-4871 / Website:

-U.S. Representatives to Congress for 9th & 18th Districts:
+U.S. Representatives in Congress for 9th & 18th Districts:

-Congressman Bill Shuster (R), representing the 9th District of Pennsylvania, which includes Bedford County, Blair County, Fayette County, Franklin County, Fulton County, Indiana County, and parts of Greene County, Cambria County, Huntingdon County & Somerset County (click here to view the 9th district map).
+Congressman Bill Shuster (R), (took office May 17, 2001) representing the 9th District of Pennsylvania, which includes Bedford County, Blair County, Fayette County, Franklin County, Fulton County, Indiana County, and parts of Greene County, Cambria County, Huntingdon County & Somerset County (click HERE to view the 9th district map).
 The main district office is located in Hollidaysburg (Phone 814-696-6318 or 1-800-854-3035 toll free)

 Congressman Tim Murphy (R), (took office May 7, 2003) representing the 18th District of Pennsylvania, which includes the southwestern portion of the state of Pennsylvania.
 The main district office is located at 504 Washington Road, Pittsburgh, PA 15228 (Phone: 412-344-5583 / Fax: 412-429-5092).